storybookjs/addon-react-native-web/README.md

 };
 ```

-### Configuring popular libraries
+## Configuring popular libraries

-Many libraries work without extra config, I've included some examples of libraries and the config needed here.
+Many libraries work without extra config, heres some examples of config required for some packages.

 Note: react-native-vector-icons requires some extra steps due to fonts required and there will be a future addon
 with that config included.